cerbos/cerbos-aws-lambda/README.md

 ```

 ### Create AWS Lambda function
 You can create an AWS Lambda function referencing the published image with any tool.
 Alternatively, you can use the provided template `sam.yml`.
-For the latter option, please replace `<repositoryUri>` with the value you saved in the previous step.
+For the latter option, please visit the template and replace `<repositoryUri>` with the value you saved in the previous step.
 The template exposes these environment variables:
 - BUCKET_URL - the URL of the S3 bucket where Cerbos policies are stored.
 - BUCKET_PREFIX - optional prefix for the S3 bucket.
 - CERBOS_LOGGING_LEVEL - Cerbos logging level.
 It defaults to INFO.